clpe04/hookin/README.md

 ## Usage

-This section provides some short examples of HookIn and its usage.
+This section provides some short basic examples of how to use HookIn.
+For more examples and advanced features check out the prjects GitHub wiki pages.

 #### Example 1 - Simple usage